Homemade Edible Paint for Kids: Easy 4-Ingredient Recipe

 Directions:

-3. After a few minutes, it should start transforming from a milky liquid to a hair gel-like consistency and be almost translucent.
+4. Watch for transformation: After a few minutes, you’ll see the mixture change from milky liquid to an almost translucent gel with a consistency similar to hair gel.
 Once it gets to that point, don’t cook it much more, otherwise it will be really hard to paint with.
+This is your signal to remove it from heat!

-5. Add the food coloring or liquid watercolors and stir them up well.
+5. Divide and Color: Scoop the gel out of the pan and divide it evenly amongst the containers.
+Add the food coloring or liquid watercolors and stir them up well.

 make edible paint